johnmichaelkuczynski/writing101/replit.md

-# Living Book: Dictionary of Analytic Philosophy
+# Living Book: Introduction to Symbolic Logic

 ## Overview

-This is an interactive AI-augmented interface for exploring the academic paper "The Incompleteness of Deductive Logic: A Generalization of Gödel's Theorem".
+This is an interactive AI-augmented interface for exploring "Introduction to Symbolic Logic" by J.-M. Kuczynski.
 The application transforms a static academic document into a dynamic, conversational learning experience with mathematical notation support and multiple AI model integration.

 ## System Architecture